But I'm a Cheerleader: Plot

 Two of Mary's former students, ex-ex-gays Larry and Lloyd Morgan-Gordon, encourage the campers to rebel against her by taking them to a local gay bar called Cocksucker, where Graham and Megan's relationship becomes romantic.
 Upon discovering what they did, Mary forces all of them to picket the couple's house, carrying placards and shouting homophobic abuse.
 Megan and Graham sneak away one night to have sex and begin to fall in love.
 When Mary discovers their escapade, Megan, now unapologetically comfortable with her sexuality, is dismissed from the premises.
 Graham, afraid that her continued defiance will result in her father potentially disinheriting her permanently, stays behind.

 Disowned by her parents and homeless, Megan goes to stay with Larry and Lloyd, discovering that Dolph now also lives with them.
 The pair plan to rescue Graham and Clayton by infiltrating the graduation ceremony.
-While Dolph successfully coaxes Clayton away, Graham nervously declines Megan's invitation to join them.
-She then performs a cheer she composed for Graham declaring her love for her, finally winning Graham over.
-They drive off with Dolph and Clayton.
+While Dolph successfully coaxes Clayton away, Graham initially declines Megan's invitation to join them.
+Megan then performs a cheer she composed for Graham declaring her love for her, finally winning her over, and they drive off with Dolph and Clayton.
 The final scene shows Peter and Nancy uncomfortably attending a PFLAG meeting to come to terms with their daughter's homosexuality.